 For the purposes of the Local Government Act 1993, as amended, the only employee designated as being "Senior Staff" is the General Manager.
+The current General Manager (Bernard Smith) commenced on 16 January 2023.

-The total remuneration package of the General Manager is listed below.
+The total remuneration package for the current General Manager is listed below.